Transforming Wikipedia into Augmented Data for Query-Focused Summarization: Experiments on DUC Benchmarks

-DUC 2005-2007 are query-focused multi-document summarization benchmarks.
-The documents are from the news domain and grouped into clusters according to their topics.
-And the summary is required to be no longer than 250 tokens.
+The documents of DUC are from the news domain and grouped into clusters according to their topics.
+The summary is required to be no longer than $250$ tokens.
 Table~\ref{tab:duc_stat} shows statistics of the DUC datasets.
 Each document cluster has several reference summaries generated by humans and a query that specifies the focused aspects and desired information.
 We show an example query from the DUC 2006 dataset below: \begin{quote}

 EgyptAir Flight 990? \\ What caused the crash of EgyptAir Flight 990? \\ Include evidence, theories and speculation. \end{quote} The first narrative is usually a title and followed by several natural language questions or narratives.